NAZ NOMAD AND THE NIGHTMARES-GIVE DADDY THE KNIFE CINDY.

 Nobody But Me had been written by O’Kelly, Ronald and Rudolph Isley and recorded in 1962.
 Six years later, in 1968 it i was covered by The Human Beinz.
 That was strange, as the copyright on the album said 1967.
 The Human Beinz’s cover of Nobody But Me was released after the supposed release of Give Daddy The Knife Cindy in 1967?
 This seemed strange.

 There could be a simple explanation.
 Maybe Naz Nomad and The Nightmares remembered and enjoyed The Isley Brothers’ original version?
-This seemed unlikely, given nearly every other track was a cover of a song by a garage bands and psychedelic band.
+This seemed unlikely, given nearly every other track was a cover of a song by a garage or psychedelic band.
 Surely, it would’ve been The Human Beinz version that Naz Nomad and The Nightmares preferred?
 It had raised his suspicions about the authenticity of Give Daddy The Knife Cindy.

 With that in mind, the other tracks on Give Daddy The Knife Cindy were checked?
 For the album to have been released in 1967, the latest the songs had to have been originally recorded was summer or autumn of 1967.
 Action Woman had been released by The Litter as their debut single in January 1967.
 Later in 1967, The Seeds released The Wind Blows Your Hair in September 1967.
 This meant Naz Nomad and The Nightmares had to cover the song after the release of The Wind Blows Your Hair.
 To release Give Daddy The Knife Cindy in 1967 was going to be a close run thing.